trikatechnologies/listrak-pixel/docs/README.md

 - **Full Catalog Import**: Send your entire product catalog to Listrak.
 This will happen on the first SKU update after enabling the option.

+**Listrak Fields and Values (Optional)**

+The following optional settings allow you to map VTEX product specifications to specific Listrak fields.
+If left blank, they will be filled according to the default behavior explained below:

+- **Category**: Input the name of the product specification field containing the product's main category.
+If left blank, this will be automatically set as the first category that the product belongs to.

+- **Sub Category**: Input the name of the product specification field containing the product's secondary category.
+If left blank, this will be automatically set as "Type/Silhouette".

+- **Meta 1**: Input the name of the product specification field containing any additional data you wish to send.
+If left blank, this will be automatically set as a pipe-separated list of the item's unique SKU specifications.

+- **Meta 2**: Input the name of the product specification field containing any additional data you wish to send.
+If left blank, this will be automatically set with a placeholder value of "meta_2".

+- **Meta 3**: Input the name of the product specification field containing any additional data you wish to send.
+If left blank, this will be automatically set with a placeholder value of "meta_3".

 ## (Optional) On-Site Recommendation Integration Block

 To use this optional block in your `store-theme`, you must add the Listrak app to your `store-theme`'s dependencies in `manifest.json`: